stacks-network/docs/_core/api-specs.md

 The last transaction's ID (`txid`) and transaction offset (`vtxindex`) are given.
-If `vtxindex` is 0, then the transaction ID corresponds to a "sentinal" transaction in Blockstack Core that indicates tokens getting generated or unlocked.
+If `vtxindex` is 0, then the transaction ID corresponds to a "sentinal" transaction in Stacks Blockchain that indicates tokens getting generated or unlocked.
 These transaction IDs will not appear in any block explorer, since they do not correspond to "real" transactions.